iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

     More info in the <a href="https://learn.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-vsdx/e58f5f25-76d8-4f65-ae24-d286b10168d7" target="_blank">official Microsoft documentation</a>.

 ### Mapping DataFlows
-Despite the fact that a `dataflows` tag is already defined in the mapping file structure, and it is required by the schema, the DataFlows mapping process is fixed and not configurable.
+The DataFlows mapping process is fixed and not configurable.
 Basically, it takes all the arrows in the Visio source that connect components that are mapped and create a DataFlow for them.
 If some arrow connects shapes that are not mapped, the DataFlow is not created.
 This can be easily understood with the following picture: